-- Pre and post session, it is important to inquire whether benefits are occurring as a result of - doing relaxation within and outside of session.
-The reason behind the following exercise will be explained to group members later in the session.
-The therapist engages in the Mini Relaxation, in - full view of the group participants.
+- Pre and post session, it is important to inquire whether benefits are occurring as a result of doing relaxation within and outside of session. - The reason behind the following exercise will be explained to group members later in the session.
+The therapist engages in the Mini Relaxation, in full view of the group participants.
 This is done without announcing to the group that the therapist is engaging in this exercise.
 Thus, the group members will at this time, not be aware the therapist is engaging in a relaxation exercise.
 The point of this activity is that, anxiety management can be carried out inconspicuously. - This is a form of relaxation which allows group members to utilise their relaxation skills outside of therapy in social situations with out other people knowing.
 It is important to describe to clients that this is a sub-component of PMR.
 This is to facilitate the cueing of the two relaxation techniques, so that one is not replaced by the other.
-The handout, Your Mini Relaxation (H/O: 8) is to be read prior to engaging in the exercise. - The Mini Relaxation exercise
+The handout, Your Mini Relaxation (H/O: 8) is to be read prior to engaging in the exercise. - Introduction to Mini Relaxation: (this could be used with the group